Do you want to learn how to make money writing?

 They send alert emails to your inbox daily to notify you of jobs that match your rate, niche, and interests.
 Contena also offers writing courses and coaching modules, allows you to view average rates so you can personalize your own, and even lets you publish a custom portfolio on the site.

 Upwork is one of the biggest and most beloved freelancing job search sites on the web today.
-It’s home to a whopping 12 million plus freelancers and offers over 3 million job listings per year from 5 million clients across the globe.
+It’s home to a whopping over 12 million freelancers and offers over 3 million job listings per year from 5 million clients across the globe.

 The platform offers jobs of all kinds, and there are plenty of writing tasks to go around—from blog writing to copywriting, eBook writing, and even high-level technical writing.
 Upwork offers flexible short and long-term contracts, hourly work contracts, and project-based payments.